sagard/PagerDutyAPI/README.md

 PagerDutyAPI
 ============

-List the 10 most recently resolved incidents in desc order
+List the 10 most recently resolved incidents in desc order.

+Jars Needed:

+java-json.jar
+junit.jar

+Description:
 GetIncidents class is used to lists the timestamp and incident numbers of last 10 resolved issue It makes a call to Pager Duty Incident Api to get the timestamp